aws/amazon-freertos/vendors/espressif/esp-idf/components/nvs_flash/README.rst

 -  variable length binary data (blob)

 .. note::
-   String and blob values are currently limited to 1984 bytes.
-For strings, this includes the null terminator.
-If multi-page blob support is enabled, these limits change to the following: 1) 4000 bytes for strings 2) For blobs, 508000 bytes or (97.6% of the partition size - 4000) bytes whichever is lower.
+   String values are currently limited to 4000 bytes.
+This includes the null terminator.
+Blob values are limited to 508000 bytes or (97.6% of the partition size - 4000) bytes whichever is lower.

 Additional types, such as ``float`` and ``double`` may be added later.